milesstoetzner/stoetzms-can2x/README.md

 ## Overview

-`can2x` supports various sources and targets for CAN messages.
+`can2x` supports various sources and targets when bridging CAN messages.
-A source, such as a CAN bus, forwards the CAN message to the target, such as a Socket.IO server running on a second computing environment.
+A source, such as a CAN bus in a first computing environment, forwards the CAN message to the target, such as a Socket.IO server running on a second computing environment.
 This target then acts as a source and forwards the CAN message to another target, such as a CAN bus connected to the second computing environment.
-It is also possible to have a arbitrary long chain of different of such bridges.
+It is also possible to have a arbitrary long chains of different of such bridges.

 ## Example